JosunLP/vscode-taskexplorer/README.md

 # PROJECT ON HOLD

 # IF YOU HAVE KIDS, HUG THEM.
-EVERY CHANCE YOU GET.
+EVERY CHANCE YOU GET, TRUST ME I KNOW

-# I LOST MY DAUGHTER.
-AND AM FOREVER BROKEN.
+# I LOST MY DAUGHTER ALMOST A YEAR AGO, EACH AND EVERY DAY IS FILLED WITH OVERWHELMING SADNESS AND TEARS

+# I AM...
+FOREVER BROKEN.

 **The most downloaded task related extension on the Marketplace**